-Alabama does not provide lists of hurricane shelters prior to emergency situations because they are subject to change.
-As situations develop, the AEMA will notify the public of open shelters.
+The following is a current list of shelters for the six coastal counties, but it is subject to change.
 Shelters may be opened selectively depending on the severity of the storm.
-Should an evacuation become necessary, please listen to your radio or television for up to the minute information on shelters open in you area or log onto the AEMA website for hurricane shelters: www.ems.alabama.gov.8
+Should an evacuation become necessary, please listen to your radio or television for up to the minute information on shelters open in your area or log onto the following Mississippi Red Cross websites for hurricane shelters: